avisionh/sqlgpt/README.md

 In your terminal, download Llama 3 via `ollama pull llama3` (takes ~30 mins to download).

 Create a service account key for the project in GCP that you want to access [here](https://cloud.google.com/iam/docs/keys-create-delete).
-Then store this in as `gcp_service_account_key.json`.
+Then store this in as `profiles/gcp_service_account_key.json`.

-Update the `src/constants.py` file with the project and dataset that the service account key has access to.

 Now set-up the project by running the following:
 ```commandline